darioielardi/flutter_speed_dial/README.md

 - `icon` & `activeIcon` takes an `IconData` widget
 - `iconTheme` takes its theme which includes color and size
-- `iconTransitionBuilder` takes [transitionBuilder](https://api.flutter.dev/flutter/widgets/AnimatedSwitcherTransitionBuilder.html) by which they are going to be animated defaults to rotation

  however if you want to use an Animated icon by specifying `AnimatedIconData` then you can use `AnimatedIcon`, it has two specific parameters: